VIDITshah123/questionbankk/prd.md

 - Categorize questions with categories and subcategories
 - Questions can have single or multiple correct answers
 - Limited to one vote (up/down) per question
-- Questioner should see the questions that are invalidated and reasons for those
+- question_writer should see the questions that are invalidated and reasons for those
-- Questioner should see the score for each question
+- question_writer should see the score for each question
-- Questioner should see the leaderboard by score of questions
+- question_writer should see the leaderboard by score of questions
-- Questioner should see the leaderboard by score of employees
+- question_writer should see the leaderboard by score of employees

 #### Reviewer